Generalized Calabi correspondence and complete spacelike surfaces: Twin correspondences

-\begin{proof} We will begin by proving \textbf{(a)} and the proof of \textbf{(b)} will be analogous.
-Lemma \ref{lemma:H} shows that the mean curvature function $H$ of the graph of $f$ over $\Omega'$ in the GBCV space $\mathbb{E}^{3}(M,\tau)$ is the divergence-form equation
+\begin{proof} We will begin by proving \textbf{(a)}.
+The proof of \textbf{(b)} will be analogous.
+Lemma \ref{lemma:H} shows that the mean curvature $H$ of the graph of $f$ over $\Omega'$ in $\mathbb{E}^{3}(M,\tau)$ satisfies the divergence-form equation

 where $( \alpha, \beta ) = ( f_{x} + y\, {\mathbf{C}}_{{\delta, \tau}}, f_{y} - x\,{\mathbf{C}}_{{\delta, \tau}} )$ and $\omega= \sqrt{ 1+ {{\delta}}^{2} \bigl( {\alpha}^2 + {\beta}^2\bigr)}$.
-Equation~\eqref{eqn:calabi-divergence}, tells us that the Calabi potential ${\mathbf{C}}_{{\delta, \tau}}(x,y)$ satisfies the divergence-form equation
+Equation~\eqref{eqn:calabi-divergence} tells us that the Calabi potential ${\mathbf{C}}_{{\delta, \tau}}(x,y)$ satisfies the divergence-form equation

 Likewise, the Calabi potential ${\mathbf{C}}_{{\delta, H}}(x,y)$ satisfies